Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 Detailed information about the REST API you can find, [Open API Specification](./docs/README.md)

-The UI plugin [cumulocity-service-request-plugin](https://github.com/SoftwareAG/cumulocity-service-request-plugin) uses this REST API to perform typical CRUD operations.
+The UI plugin [cumulocity-service-request-plugin](https://github.com/SoftwareAG/cumulocity-service-request-plugin) uses this REST API to perform typical CRUD operations and makes this feature available for the users.

 The microservice also contains a [default service implementation](src/main/java/cumulocity/microservice/service/request/mgmt/service/c8y)